 Recommended Video for you:

 The rotary motion of the drive cable is imparted onto the magnet.
 As a result, the magnet creates a rotating magnetic field around itself.
 The rotating magnetic field induces small eddy currents in the speed cup.
-The torque of these eddy currents forces the speed cup (and consequently, the pointer needle) to rotate in the same direction as the magnet.
+The torque of these eddy currents forces the speed cup (and, consequently, the pointer needle) to rotate in the same direction as the magnet.

 The value of the distance traveled is then divided by the time it took the vehicle to travel between the two points/locations.
-The resulting number indicates the speed at which the vehicle was traveling between the two points.
+The resulting number indicates the speed at which the vehicle traveled between the two points.
 Given that GPS devices make use of a vehicle’s position to calculate its speed, they are also called positional speedometers.

-Speedometers vs GPS
+Speedometers Vs. GPS

-Another shortcoming of a GPS device is that it fails to provide the instantaneous speed of the vehicle; it only gives the average speed, with a slight delay.
+Another shortcoming of a GPS device is that it fails to provide the instantaneous speed of the vehicle; it only gives the average speed with a slight delay.

 The difference in accuracy between a speedometer and a GPS device isn’t huge, to be honest.
-For example, the speedometer might display your speed as 100 kmph but GPS, being the more accurate of the two, knows the true speed and would display a value in the neighborhood of 92 kmph.
+For example, the speedometer might display your speed as 100 kmph, but GPS, being the more accurate of the two, knows the true speed and would display a value in the neighborhood of 92 kmph.
 This difference arises due to mechanical errors and the handicaps set by the manufacturers.
 These techniques and the inaccurate readings of a speedometer are often a blessing in disguise, as they prevent drivers from driving recklessly or getting tickets all the time!